purs-nix/purs-nix/docs/purs-nix.md

 - `foreign`: See the [documentation](foreign.md).

 and returns an attribute set with the following attributes:
-- <span id="user-content-purs-modules">`modules`</span>: An attribute set with an attribute for each local module in your project.
+- [`modules`]{#user-content-purs-modules}: An attribute set with an attribute for each local module in your project.
 Use this to incorporate your PureScript project into bigger nix builds.
 Read more [here](derivations.md).
 - `command`: A functions that builds the `purs-nix` command which you can then add to your Nix shell.
-- <span id="user-content-purs-test">`test`</span>: An attribute set with functions for derivations corresponding to the test module.
+- [`test`]{#user-content-purs-modules}: An attribute set with functions for derivations corresponding to the test module.
 Read more [here](derivations.md).
 - `dependencies`: A list of all the dependencies (transitive closure) of your project.
 This is exposed out of convenience for when you find yourself using a tool that needs information that can be derived from this.

 ### command